dbt

 • System requirements:

-• ETL typically uses external tools to transform data before it reaches the warehouse.
+• ETL typically uses external tools to transform data before reaching the warehouse.

 • ELT relies on the power of modern data warehouses to handle transformations, reducing the need for complex pre-processing.